Searching for the best things to do in Bukittinggi, Sumatra?

 The Lobang Jepang (‘Japanese Caves’) are one of the eeriest but most significant historical attractions in Bukittinggi.

-Positioned almost 50 metres underground, they are located in the Panorama Park in Bukittinggi, which has an entry fee of 5,000 IDR.
+Positioned almost 50 metres underground, they are located in Panorama Bukittinggi, which has an entry fee of 5,000 IDR.

-The Japanese Caves are quite a contrast to the beauty of the park.
-Lit by dim but fluorescent lighting, they are a maze of tunnels and bunkers dug out by Indonesian people under the orders of the Japanese during their invasion in 1942.
+The Japanese Caves, lit by dim fluorescent lighting, are a maze of tunnels and bunkers dug out by local Indonesian people under the orders of the Japanese in 1942.

-Thousands of forced labourers died during the process of building the tunnels.
+Thousands of forced labourers died trying to build the tunnels.

 4. Visit or hike the Sianok Canyon